Gobustan- Majestic Kingdom of Stones

 On the petroglyphs, the men are described as hunters while the women was perceived as the symbol of good.
 Animal paintings are the oldest paintings in the area.
 Moreover, the Azerbaijan national dance “Yalli” was widely reflected on rocks, as well as hunting, harvest, animal fights, etc. The engravings of sun, star, fish, snakes, lizards give a clear idea about the fauna diversity of the past here.

 The boat engravings show the fact that local people were master sailors in their time.
 The world famous Norwegian scientist Thor Heyerdahl visited Gobustan in order to get to know the boats of “Tigris” type.
 After, Thor Heyerdahl stressed that unlike other places, here the paintings of the sun are located in the front of the ship.
-He suggested that relations between Azerbaijan and Norway existed already there.
+Therefore, he suggested that relations between Azerbaijan and Norway existed already there.

 Today, the site is open to visitors.
 The newly renovated local museum as has all features that tourists may ask.
 The museum staff is doing amazing job in preservation of the site while keeping it open to visitors.
 The State historical-artistic Gobustan is in the UNESCO World Heritage List.